ds-102/fa21/about.md

 ## Important Information

 **Lecture:** Tuesdays and Thursdays from 2:00 PM to 3:30 PM remote on Zoom.
 See Ed posts (link coming soon) for the zoom link.
+Lecture videos will be recorded and links will be available on the course website within a few hours after lecture.

 **Discussion session:** Wednesdays in-person (with virtual sessions for those unable to be on campus: more info TBA).
 See Ed posts (link coming soon) for more information on this.
 Attendance is highly encouraged but not mandatory.